DanielEWeeks/MendelIHT.jl/docs/src/man/getting_started.md

     ```
     Note that this must be done *before* starting Julia.

-Also, the command `BLAS.set_num_threads(1)` is generally recommended to set the number of BLAS threads to 1, avoiding [oversubscription](https://ieeexplore.ieee.org/document/5470434)
+Also, the command `using LinearAlgebra; BLAS.set_num_threads(1)` is generally recommended to set the number of BLAS threads to 1, avoiding [oversubscription](https://ieeexplore.ieee.org/document/5470434)

 ## Running from command line as script